Planning the Perfect Garden for Bees

 Maintaining a Thriving Bee Garden

+Once your garden is established you should only need to do some seasonal maintenance.
 Some natural areas are desirable.
-Many weeds feed bees during certain times of the year.
-Learn which ones grow in your area.
+Keep in mind that many weeds feed bees during certain times of the year.

 Developing and decorating a honey bee garden can involve the whole family.
 It is a great learning experience for children and helps them develop a deeper appreciation for insects.